-Section Page number

-1. Introduction

-2. What is abuse?

-3. Cavendish Learning Trust staff safeguarding roles and responsibilities

-4. Key safeguarding contacts

-5. Ensuring a safe environment for all children

-6. Responding to concerns about a child's welfare

-7. Child-on-child abuse, including sexual violence and harassment

-8. Safer recruitment and selection of staff

-9. What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the Cavendish Learning Trust
+Page number 1.
+Introduction 3 2.
+What is abuse?
+7 3.
+School staff safeguarding roles and responsibilities 9 4.
+Key safeguarding contacts 14 5.
+Ensuring a safe environment for all children 19 6.
+Responding to concerns about a child's welfare 26 7.
+Child-on-child abuse, including sexual violence and harassment 36 8.
+Safer recruitment and selection of staff 42 9.
+What staff should do if they have a safeguarding concern or an allegation about another member of staff or concerns about safeguarding practices within the school 46 Apper ndices 1.
+Reporting a safeguarding concern 50 2.
+Safeguarding flowchart 53 3.
+The seven golden rules to sharing information 55

-App endices

-1. Example concerns form

-2. Safeguarding flowchart

-3. The seven golden rules to sharing information

-SECTION 1: INTRODUCTION
+Section 1: Introduction

-This child protection/safeguarding policy outlines how the Cavendish Learning Trust will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.
+This child protection and safeguarding policy outlines how the school will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.